Should you trust the Daily Mail about Jung Myung Seok?

 Why did Daily Mail publish about the CGM and Jung Myung Seok?

-In this era where fake news seems even easier to believe than real news (see our article on the era of fake news), we sincerely hope that the public can discern well on this issue and various other issues.
+In this era where fake news seems even easier to believe than real news, we sincerely hope that the public can discern well on this issue and various other issues.